ctownsen357/numpy-write-test/README.md

 A test to benchmark Python struct.pack method of write to binary file to store NumPy array vs NumPy built in ndarray.tofile method.
 For very small arrays the struct.pack method was faster but as soon as the arrays get even remotely larger than just a few items in the array, the ndarray.tofile method is MUCH faster.
-In my application that I did the benchmark for I'm generating VERY LARGE arrays.
+In my application that I did the benchmark for I'm generating VERY LARGE arrays so this difference should be very helpful!

 This test generates ~ 20MB binary file and the timings were as follows:
 ``` bash